renatobarresi/genLogger/README.md

 # Folder structure

 * cmake: Files (toolchain configuration files, libraries, etc) relevant to the build system CMake
-* prototypes: Small projects (source files) used to test some features of the genLogger device
 * source: All the source code (source files and header files) are located in this folder and its subfolders
 * test: unit tests for the source code
 * tools: dockerfiles and other tools used to help with the development